Tuesday, June 9, 2020

 Where do we go from here?
 For how long will we, as a country, tolerate the white men and women who think they are superior to anyone who is not white?
 When will we stop tolerating white people who control because they can; privileged white people who get away with overpowering people of color because they can?
 When will we stop teaching our children to avoid, shun, or bully non-white children?

 When will it stop?
 When will the legal system, the judicial system, and the penal system finally uphold the Constitution of the United States of America?
-When will Native Americans and Black Americans and Mexican Americans and Asian Americans and Latino Americans finally be protected from the minority group of racist whites who think they are in charge because they are allowed to be in charge?
+When will Native Americans and Black Americans and Mexican Americans and Asian Americans and Latino Americans finally be protected from the minority group of racist whites who think they are in charge simply because they are allowed to be in charge?

 I’m convinced that nothing in America will change or improve until the sector of honorable, respectful, honest, ethical, just, and lawful white men and women--and there are many--stands up, once and for all, for what is honorable, respectful, honest, ethical, just, and lawful.
 Honorable white men and women need to take action, to stand up and be counted.
-Americans of color are tired of fighting battle after battle while white men and women let the war rage on because it perpetuates their position of privilege.
+Americans of color are weary of fighting battle after battle while white men and women let the war rage on because it perpetuates their position of privilege.

 Last Sunday afternoon I attended an inspiring, unifying “Black Lives Matter” rally in Colonial Williamsburg.
-At least as many whites gathered in front of the Capitol as people of color.
+At least as many whites gathered in front of the Colonial Capitol as people of color.
 It was organized and led by the Williamsburg Police Department and clergy representing numerous religious denominations.
-The speakers, both black and white, were articulate, informed and respectful.
+The speakers, both black and white, were articulate, informed, and respectful.
 It was so uplifting!
 I wanted to shout, “Finally the message is getting through!”
 At least maybe it’s getting through in our small community that until Black Lives Matter, no lives matter.
 But it’s only the beginning.
 We must keep the momentum going.

 Honorable white men and women are the only ones who can affect positive reform in this country.
 Honorable white cops, business owners, clergy, and elected officials.
 Why?
 Because they/we are the “privileged white.”
 Our communities need confident, brave white citizens who refuse to remain silent, who refuse to be racist or oppressive or abusive, men and women who refuse to tolerate hateful speech and behavior from other privileged whites.